Walmart Adds to its e-Commerce Family

 “Delivery is increasingly one of the most important elements for today’s online shoppers, as demand for speed, flexibility and reliability continue to grow,” Nate Faust, senior vice president of the Walmart e-commerce supply chain, said in the company’s blog post.
 “And while customers are looking for low prices, we also know they want convenient experiences that make shopping easier.”

-Currently, Walmart e-commerce offers free two-day shipping, free online grocery pickup service, and a discount pickup program that involves its pickup towers.
+Currently, Walmart e-commerce offers free two-day shipping, free online grocery pickup service, and a discount pickup program that involves its pickup solutions.